-- Corn – Plant it about mid-month, or get a bed pre-warmed and try for a slightly earlier sowing at the beginning of the month.
+- Corn – Generally I’d say wait until mid-month, but if all this sun has warmed your soil considerably, go for it now.
 Remember corn is wind pollinated, so for successful ears you need to sow it in blocks, not rows.
 My old-timer veggie gardener neighbor tells me that a 4 x 4 block (16 total corn plants) is the minimum for reliable pollination.

 - Greens – lettuce, New Zealand spinach, mustards, arugula, mache, Asian greens, cress and greens mixes can be sown directly for salad and quick sautes.
-If you started greens indoors last month under lights, harden them off before you settle them into their outside bed.
+Mustards and arugula especially tend to bolt at the drop of a hat this time of year, so harvest those greens young!

 - Swiss Chard – I plant a whole 4 x 8 bed of chard every year.
 Love it!